Tony Chung: Early life

 Chung was born in Hong Kong in 2001 and was educated at Buddhist Mau Fung Memorial College and Hong Kong Institute of Vocational Education.
-Chung’s grandfather was born in Vietnam.
 His political awakening came from a minor demonstration outside the People's Liberation Army headquarters in Central in late 2013 when he was 12.
-His first direct involvement in politics was in 2016 when he and some like-minded joined the campaign for localist candidate Edward Leung in the 2018 New Territories East by-election for the Legislative Council.
+His first direct involvement in politics was in 2016 when he and some like-minded joined the campaign for localist camp candidate Edward Leung in the 2018 New Territories East by-election for the Legislative Council.

 Founding Studentlocalism

 Soon after the election in April 2016, Chung co-founded Studentlocalism with three other secondary school students which aimed to create a Hong Kong republic that would enjoy independent sovereignty.
 It aimed to promote the concept of independence on campus by setting up student concern groups.
 By the end of August 2016, 28 localist concern groups were being formed at schools across the city.

 In an interview with Hong Kong Free Press in 2017, Chung explained why he supported Hong Kong independence: "I was born here, I grew up here.
 We often see the situation in China – it’s exactly why we do not want the place we live in to become the same as China."
 He also predicted: “In the next five years the national security law may be enacted, or I may be charged with some offence… I can’t say it is a must for me to stay.”

-The group drew attention from the then Chief Executive Leung Chun-ying Leung claimed that discussion of separatism in schools was "absolutely not a matter of freedom of speech," and students could be kicked out of school for discussing it.
+The group drew attention from the then Chief Executive Leung Chun-ying.
+Leung claimed that discussion of separatism in schools was "absolutely not a matter of freedom of speech," and students could be kicked out of school for discussing it.
 Chung believed that Leung put the student groups on the map.
 He and other Studentlocalism leaders had been "investigated" by state-owned newspaper Wen Wei Po.
 He was also reportedly shadowed by three retired local police officers during a trip to Taiwan in 2019.